Coronavirus (COVID-19)

 On September 21, 2020, the American Medical Association added the following to their website: “Surviving severe COVID-19 means surviving viral sepsis.
 And while there is little published data on long-term outcomes of severe COVID-19, what is known is that recovering from sepsis caused by other pathogens is a long and difficult process that includes, among other things, increased odds of cognitive impairment and functional limitations—even down to inability to bathe, toilet or dress independently.”

-Overall, sepsis survivors are at risk of contracting infections within a few months of their recovery.
+Overall, sepsis survivors are at higher risk of contracting infections within a few months of their recovery.
 This would include any infection, including COVID-19.
-However, there is no scientific literature yet that shows a connection between surviving sepsis and developing the new coronavirus.
+However, there is no scientific literature yet that shows a connection between surviving sepsis and developing this infection.

 Many people who contract COVID-19 recover without any further medical problems.
 However, some survivors don’t recover completely and experience continuing or new physical and mental ailments.
 This has been called “long COVID” by many.
 The CDC lists many health issues that COVID-19 survivors may face.